-DNA sequencing technology yields new insights into German E. coli pathogenJuly 28th, 2011 in Genetics /
+DNA sequencing technology yields new insights into German E. coli pathogenJuly 28, 2011 in Medicine & Health / Genetics

 An international team of scientists has successfully employed single molecule, real-time (SMRT) DNA sequencing technology from Pacific Biosciences of California, Inc. (NASDAQ: PACB) to provide valuable insights into the pathogenicity and evolutionary origins of the highly virulent bacterium responsible for the German E. coli outbreak.
 Published online today in the New England Journal of Medicine, the results provide the most detailed genetic profile to date of the outbreak strain, including medically relevant information.

 The researchers determined the outbreak strain was a member of the enteroaggregative pathotype of E. coli (EAEC) with serotype O104:H4.
 The outbreak isolates are distinguished from other O104:H4 strains because they contain genes encoding Shiga toxin 2 (Stx2) and a distinct set of additional virulence and antibiotic resistance factors.
 In addition, the team found that expression of the stx2 gene was increased by certain antibiotics including ciprofloxacin, suggesting caution should be used before using certain classes of antibiotics to counteract this newly emerged pathogen.

 By sequencing the outbreak strain and 11 related strains with the PacBio RS, the team concluded that horizontal genetic exchange with the Shiga toxin-producing enterohemorrhagic E. coli (EHEC) strain enabled the emergence of the highly virulent Shiga toxin-producing O104:H4 EAEC strain.
 The genetic analysis also indicates that evolution of this new form was a relatively recent event.